About Dr. Rhys Price-Robertson

 I’ve completed a Bachelor of Social Science (Psychology), Master of Arts (Bioethics), PhD (Psychology), and four years of Advanced Clinical Training in Relational Gestalt Therapy.

 I’ve published over 50 journal articles, book chapters, and reports on topics such as psychotherapy, mental health, fatherhood, family life, and social theory.
-I’m also the Editor of the Psychotherapy and Counselling Journal of Australia (PACJA).
+I was previously the Editor of the Psychotherapy and Counselling Journal of Australia (PACJA).
+I’m currently a member of the teaching faculty of Gestalt Therapy Australia.

 Some believe that psychotherapy is a scientific discipline that should be “value free”.
 I believe that values are inherent to psychotherapy, and that it’s important for therapists to be explicit about their own values.
 Listed below are some of the values that steer my therapeutic practice.